 - Click somewhere in the wave window, the montage window, or the time ruler.
 If you have made a selection, click the time ruler to prevent deselecting.

 - Click and drag in the time ruler.

 - Use the transport controls.

+- In the Audio Editor and Audio Montage window, select the View tab and use the options in the Cursor section.

 - Use the cursor keys.

 - Double-click a marker.

-Time Ruler and Level Ruler on page 36 Time Format Dialog on page 39
+Time Ruler and Level Ruler on page 38 Time Format Dialog on page 41